-The financial terms of the Bonds were determined with a view to holding the Bonds until their maturity, namely 16 April 2025.
+The financial terms of the Bonds were determined with a view to holding the Bonds until their maturity, namely 16 October 2020 for the 2020 Bonds and 16 April 2025 for the 2025 Bonds.
 As a result, if a Bondholder sells the Bonds any time before such date, the sale may occur at a price that is not equal to the nominal value of the Bonds.